 RSEE Short Volume

-Rareview Systematic Equity ETF (RSEE) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $67.8M, listed on CBOE, carrying a beta of 1.11 to the broader market.
-The fund is an actively managed exchange-traded fund that seeks to achieve its investment objective by investing in exchange traded funds that primarily invest in equity securities of domestic, foreign or emerging market issuers of any market capitalization (“Underlying Equity ETFs”). public since 2022-01-21.
+Rareview Systematic Equity ETF (RSEE) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $73.5M, listed on CBOE, carrying a beta of 1.11 to the broader market.
+This actively managed exchange-traded fund (ETF) aims to achieve its investment objective by allocating capital to other ETFs, known as "Underlying Equity ETFs. public since 2022-01-21.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.